 “Um, okay.”

-I walk into the kitchen and begin my task.
-My antagonist, amused, follows me and waits patiently to be told what his next foreboding and sinister move will be.
+Walking into the kitchen, I begin to make their sandwiches.
+Amused, my antagonist follows me, waiting patiently to be told what his next foreboding and sinister move will be.

 “Here you go.”
-I set their sandwiches down and sit again, computer in my lap, and begin to type.
+I set their sandwiches down and sit again, placing my computer on my lap.
+Quickly, I begin to type before I lose my train of thought.

-“I’m cold,” Lucinda whispered to herself.
-Her white t-shirt clung to her skin.
+“I’m cold,” she whispered to herself.
+Her damp t-shirt clung to her skin.

 “You need to change into some dry clothes.”
-He pulled the cork out, eying her as he inhaled the cork’s aroma.
+Pulling the cork out, he eyed her as he inhaled the cork’s aroma.

 “I need the crusts cut off.”